 Please note you can apply for items 4, 5 and 6 at the same time as when you are applying to extend your study permit.

-If the spelling of your name has changed in your new passport and it is not exactly the same as on your original study permit and all other immigration documents, it is important to come to ISSAC and speak with one of the International Education Officers before applying for the renewal of your study permit and other immigration documents.
+If the spelling of your name has changed in your new passport and it is not exactly the same as on your original study permit and all other immigration documents, it is important to notify IRCC via WebForm and speak with one of the International Education Officers at ISSAC before applying for the renewal of your study permit and other immigration documents.

 If your passport has been lost or stolen